Ian Dickson (TV personality): 2010–2011: Can of Worms

-2012–2014: Win on The Celebrity Apprentice Australia and return to radio
+2012–2014: Young Talent Time, The Celebrity Apprentice Australia and return to radio

-After leaving his hosting duties on Can of Worms at the end of 2011, Dickson joined the cast of the second season of The Celebrity Apprentice Australia, which premiered on the Nine Network on 18 April 2012.
+After leaving his hosting duties on Can of Worms at the end of 2011, Dickson became a judge on the 2012 reboot of Young Talent Time, initially as a guest judge while Tina Arena was away ill before becoming a full time judge during the finals.
+He joined the cast of the second season of The Celebrity Apprentice Australia, which premiered on the Nine Network on 18 April 2012.
 He was announced the winner of the series in the final episode, and split his earnings with runner-up Nathan Joliffee.
 He won A$204,253 for his nominated charity, The Australian Children's Music Foundation.
 His soft side seen during the series and the final was in contrast to his persona as the hard-as-nails judge on Australian Idol.

 After his win Dickson returned to Europe to spend some time with his family.
 Upon his return to Australia, he announced he would be returning to radio in 2013 as the breakfast host on Sydney talkback AM radio station 2UE alongside 2UE police reporter Sarah Morice.
 In 2014 Dickson and Morice moved to the 12pm-3pm shift hosting their show Afternoons with Dicko & Sarah.
 The show came to an end at the end of 2014.

-2015 – Onwards: Return to the judges' chair and First Contact
+2015–present: Return to the judges' chair and First Contact

-In July 2015 Dickson played Widow Twanky in Bonnie Lythgoe's stage production of Aladdin and his Wondrous Lamp at the State Theatre in Sydney, Australia.
+In July 2015, Dickson played Widow Twanky in Bonnie Lythgoe's stage production of Aladdin and his Wondrous Lamp at the State Theatre in Sydney, Australia.
 Jessica Rowe and Beau Ryan also appeared in the production.

 On 28 October 2015, it was announced that Dickson would be one of the four new judges on the Nine Network's new Australia's Got Talent.
 The series premiered on 1 February 2016 with Dickson as a judge alongside Kelly Osbourne, Sophie Monk and Eddie Perfect.

 Starting on 29 November 2016, Dickson appeared in the second season of the TV series First Contact on SBS, one of six well known Australians spending twenty-eight days living in various Indigenous communities across Australia.

+From 2 April 2023, Dickson appeared as a contestant in the ninth season of I'm a Celebrity...Get Me Out of Here!.
+Dickson was eliminated 3rd on 19 April 2023.

+In October 2025, Dickson was revealed the be competing on the forthcoming third season of The Traitors Australia, with the series set to air on Network 10 in 2026.